This project works in Cape Town to reach out to urban communities in need of support and development.

 In and around Kraaifontein there are some nice restaurants and backpackers hostels where you can go to.
 You better go to Capt own, there is a ton of stuff to do there!
 Climb up the Table mountain, swim with white sharks, go horse riding or visit some of the lovely colourfull streets in cape town.
 There are many restaurants and cafés where you can chill out for a drink or a lovely dinner.

-You will be picked up at the airport.
+The Airport Transfer is compulsory.
 Just tell us your arrival time and one of our coordinators will be ready to pick you up and will bring you to your accommodation!
+Cost for Airport Transfer Return are: $45.

 You will stay with a local host family in the surrounding area of Kraaifontein.
 This will not only provide you with an unique insight in the daily life of South Africans, your assistance and financial contribution will help provide this family with much needed income.